 Olufunke Fontenot, Ed.D.

-- Position: Interim Provost and Vice President of Academic Affairs
+- Position: Provost and Vice President of Academic Affairs

-She previously served as the interim chief of staff for the university where she provided advice and counsel to the president, served as a liaison between the president and other officials and critical constituencies, and managed the Office of the President.
+She joined FVSU in 2019 first serving as the interim chief of staff for the university where she provided advice and counsel to the president, served as a liaison between the president and other officials and critical constituencies, and managed the Office of the President.
 Dr. Fontenot also ensured that projects and presidential strategic initiatives moved forward.